Medications that keep your heart healthy if you have diabetes

 What to know about blood pressure

 Blood pressure is the force of blood flow inside your blood vessels.
 If those vessels are stiff or narrow, your blood pressure can increase.
 This can make your heart work harder than it should, damaging it over time and putting you at increased risk for heart attack, stroke, eye problems, and kidney disease.
 As many as two in three adults with diabetes have high blood pressure, also called hypertension.
-If you have diabetes, the ADA recommends having your blood pressure checked at every routine doctor’s visit.
+If you have diabetes, the ADA recommends having your blood pressure checked at every routine visit to an HCP.

-Your healthcare team will use two numbers to describe your results—for instance, 120/80 mmHg.
-The first number—known as “systolic” pressure—refers to the pressure your blood exerts as it pushes through your blood vessels when your heart beats.
-The second number—“diastolic” pressure—refers to the pressure between heartbeats, when the vessels relax and your heart is filling with blood.
-For most adults the ADA recommends the following:
+Your healthcare team will use two numbers to describe your results—for instance, 120/80 mmHG.
+The first number is known as systolic pressure and refers to the pressure your blood exerts as it pushes through your blood vessels when your heart beats.
+The second number is diastolic pressure and refers to the pressure between heartbeats, when the vessels relax.
+For most adults, the ADA recommends the following:

-• If you have diabetes and are at higher risk of heart disease, aim for keeping your blood pressure below 130/80 mmHg
+• If you have diabetes and are at a higher risk of heart disease, aim for keeping your blood pressure below 130/80 mmHg.

 • If you are at lower risk for heart disease, aim for keeping your blood pressure lower than 140/90 mmHg.